mjsinnottjr-dot/cellar-app/src/NOTES.md

 ## How to resume with Claude
 New chat won't remember this project.
 Start by pasting this file + the current `src/App.jsx`.

+Technical gotchas we hit (so we don't relearn them):

+Vite 8 / Rolldown crashes in StackBlitz — pinned to vite@^5.4.10 and @vitejs/plugin-react@^4.3.4
+localStorage doesn't persist inside Claude's preview (sandbox limit) — only works on the real Netlify/phone build StackBlitz preview caches aggressively; the source of truth is Netlify after a GitHub push

+Conventions baked into the code:

+Single-file app, everything in src/App.jsx localStorage keys are prefixed cc_ (cc_wines, cc_spirits, cc_cocktails, cc_wishlist, cc_infinity, cc_pantry)
+Color system is a constant S = {...}; bottle-type colors in WINE_TYPE_COLORS / SPIRIT_TYPE_COLORS

+Your preferences (how you like to work):

+You're on a PC; iPhone, no Mac
+Edit via GitHub pencil or StackBlitz, commit, Netlify auto-deploys You don't track pour volume (we removed it) — just Sealed/Open Build in small "waves," confirm each works before the next

+If you add those to NOTES.md, then next time you literally paste two things — NOTES.md and App.jsx — and I'm fully caught up.
+Two genuinely useful habits going forward, both you've basically got already:

+Commit often with short messages — that's your undo history Back up your data (the ⬇ button) before big changes, so a bad import or reset can't lose your real bottles